biobakery/baqlava/readme.md

 ```

 The BAQLaVa column ```BAQLaVa VGB``` names which Viral Genome Bin (VGB) was detected.
 Each VGB will have 2 or 3 lines.
 The first line will be the total BAQLaVa viral abundance of the VGB.
 The lines following the total abundance will show the abundance detected from each mapping step (```|nucleotide```, ```|translated```, or both).
 The total abundance is the max of the two individual abundances observed.
 The second column shows the individual or total abundance.
+When Segment_Group is shown rather than a VGB, this indicates the viral species has a segmented genome, and as such represents a group of VGBs observed, but a single species bin.

-The third column gives either a reference species when the VGB contains any species formally recognized by ICTV.
+The third column gives a reference species when the VGB contains any species formally recognized by ICTV.
 When the VGB does not contain a formally recognized species, the VGB name is given as the reference species.
 Here, no VGBs were identified which have an ICTV name.

 The fourth column gives the full taxonomic lineage for the VGB.
 All lineages are ICTV-resolved and based on the known or predicted taxonomy of all genomes in the VGB.